openSUSE/news-o-o/_posts/2011-11-07-opensuse-weekly-news-issue-200-is-out.markdown

   * 11 June 2009: "How are the openSUSE news?" survey on openSUSE Forums.

-  * Issue 86: Thomas Hofstätter aka Okuro joined the team and has been contributing entries for Events section.
+  * Issue 86: Thomas HofstÃ¤tter aka Okuro joined the team and has been contributing entries for Events section.

   * 17 September 2009: Sascha Manns gave a talk session about Weekly News at openSUSE Conference 2009.

   * Issue 100: [Congratulations from Francis Giannaros and Bryen Yunashko](http://old-en.opensuse.org/OpenSUSE_Weekly_News/Dashboard/mail_greetings) for the 100th anniversary issue.

-  * Issue 118: From this issue on, HTML versions have been published [on news.opensuse.org](https://news.opensuse.org/2010/04/10/opensuse-weekly-news-issue-118-is-out-2/).
+  * Issue 118: From this issue on, HTML versions have been published [on news.opensuse.org](http://news.opensuse.org/2010/04/10/opensuse-weekly-news-issue-118-is-out-2/).

   * Issue 150: Translated to Greek by Greek team.
 Gertjan Lettink aka Knurpht joined the team and took over contributing articles for Forums from Carl Fletcher aka Caf4926.